azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     ![The screenshot shows the OrderIn intent that was created.](media/2019-11-24-10-59-26.png "OrderIn Entity")

-21. Enter an utterance for this intent and match it with a entity and role.
+21. Enter an utterance for this intent and match it with an entity and role.

     ![The pizza order example is entered into the utterance text box.](media/2019-11-24-11-06-18.png "Order a Pizza")